JoshWeiner/challengepy/README.md

    - [x] `/api/clubs` `GET` Returns a JSON of all of the attributes of every club
    - [x] `/api/clubs` `POST` Allows for the addition of new clubs.
 Navigate to `localhost:5000/club_form` to test out the submission of a new club with tags via a dynamic form.
 Click on individual tags to remove them.
    - [x] `/api/user/<username>` `GET` returns a JSON of the specified user
-   - [x] `/api/favorite` `POST` allows for a user to favorite a club if not done before.
+   - (NO LONGER WORKS) [] `/api/favorite` `POST` allows for a user to favorite a club if not done before.
 Test this out by logging in and favoriting a club.
 Try doing so with multiple accounts
 4. Scraping
    - All web-scraping functions work, and add unique clubs to the database upon first initialization of the application.
 5. Frontend